15 Best Winter Golf Destinations for a Warm-Weather Getaway

 Long considered one of the greatest municipal courses in America, Torrey Pines is easily the most prominent Southern California golf course available to the public.
 Featuring two different courses, the South Course is the more famous and challenging of the two.
 It is home to an annual PGA Tour event and was also the site of the famous 2008 U.S. Open sudden-death victory of Tiger Woods over Rocco Mediate.
 Due to its popularity, reservations should be made as far as possible in advance.

-Located in the greater Palm Springs area, PGA West is a golf club founded in 1985 that allows access to non-members through its luxury resort.
+Located in the greater Palm Springs area, PGA West was founded in 1985 and allows access to non-members through its luxury resort.
 Offering one course open to resort guests, the Stadium Course is consistently ranked as one of America's most challenging courses.
 Designed by Pete Dye, the Stadium Course is also the home of an annual PGA Tour event and the infamous island green on hole 17, better known as "Alcatraz."

 Ernie's Bar and Grill is the premier spot to sit and sip or have a spectacular meal while watching the sunset on Palm Springs.
 The La Quinta Resort offers Spanish-style casitas with hot tubs and private patios.